Please welcome my guest author today, Jen Downey, who writes the Ninja Librarian series.

 Sit-In: How Four Friends Stood Up by Sitting Down by Andrea Davis Pinkney

-Picture book for ages 5-9.
-Over fifty years ago now, four African-american men challenged the authority of business owners by sitting down at a Woolworth’s lunch-counter to protest “whites-only” service policies.
-Their courageous act set off a wave of sit-ins that led to wide-spread desegregation of lunch-counters. [picture book, ages 5 and up]
+Over fifty years ago now, four African-American men challenged the authority of business owners by sitting down at a Woolworth’s lunch counter to protest “whites-only” service policies.
+Their courageous act set off a wave of sit-ins that led to wide-spread desegregation of lunch counters. [nonfiction picture book, ages 5 and up]

-Who Says Women Can’t Be Doctors: The Story of Elizabeth Blackwell by Tanya Lee Stone
+Who Says Women Can’t Be Doctors: The Story of Elizabeth Blackwell by Tanya Lee Stone, illustrated by Marjorie Priceman

 Elizabeth Blackwell challenged the authorities occupying higher education’s leather armchair who had decreed that women were somehow “unfit” to practice as doctors, and therefore couldn’t attend medical school.
 Blackwell risked ridicule and anger to pursue her dream, and succeeded! [picture book biography, ages 5 and up]